AnoopAlias/AUTOM8N/docs/ModSecurity.rst

 ModSecurity
 ============

+.. caution:: ModSecurity v3 Module is in early development and has known stability issues.
+Do NOT use in production

-.. note:: ModSecurity support is only available on CentOS7/CloudLinux7
+.. note:: ModSecurity support is only available on CentOS7/CloudLinux7 and provided for testing purposes only

 Install ModSecurity
 ---------------------